-INTERGOVERNMENTAL SCIENCE-POLICY PLATFORM ON BIODIVERSITY AND ECOSYSTEM SERVICES (IPBES)
+INTERGOVERNMENTAL SCIENCE-POLICY PLATFORM ON BIODIVERSITY AND ECOSYSTEM SERVICES (IPBES) (DECISION 15.12)

-- 1. This document has been prepared by the interim Chairs of the Animals and Plants Committees in consultation with the Secretariat. - 2.
+- 1. This document has been prepared by the Secretariat. - 2.
 At its 15th meeting (Doha, 2010), the Conference of the Parties adopted Decision 15.12 as follows: